 Bring comfortable walking shoes and clothing that is appropriate for both cool nights and warmer days.
 In preparation for the occasional rainy day, a light trench coat or rain poncho is a must-pack, as is an umbrella.

 The registration fees do not include provision for the insurance of participants against personal accidents, illness, cancellation, theft, property loss or damage.
 Participants are advised to take adequate personal travel insurance.

 The Hungarian currency is the forint (Ft and HUF).
 If you want to exchange your currency to forint, always do so at an official exchange office.
 Never exchange money on the streets with random strangers, since this is prohibited by law.
 The exchange rates applied in Budapest banks, official exchange offices and hotels may vary.
-Average exchange rate: 1 Euro = 330 HUF in February 2020.
-Money withdrawal from ATMs is mostly in forint, but in the city centre there are multple non-bank ATM, where euro withdrawal is available, too.
+Average exchange rate: 1 Euro = 360 HUF in November 2020.
+Money withdrawal from ATMs is mostly in forint, but in the city centre there are multiple non-bank ATMs, where euro withdrawal is available, too.

 Cash payments that don’t end in 5 or 0 will be rounded to the closest 5 or 0, e.g. for HUF 152 you pay HUF 150 and for HUF 158 you pay HUF 160.
 All prices in shops are gross prices including VAT.

 In general, VISA, EC/MC and American Express credit cards are accepted in most restaurants, cafes, shops and petrol stations, please check the emblem at the entrance.

 The opening hours of Budapest stores are generally 10:00-18:00 on weekdays and 10:00-13:00 on Saturday.
 The big shopping centres are open from 10:00-20:00 from Monday to Saturday and from 10.00-18.00 on Sunday.